Join the team

 We are currently recruiting two Nursery Hands to join our production team in Ewingsdale.
-These are hands-on growing roles at a NIASA-accredited wholesale nursery supplying landscape contractors, councils, and developers across Australia.
+These are hands-on growing roles at a wholesale nursery supplying landscape contractors, councils, and developers across Australia.

 This is a production nursery hand role within our growing team at Cape Nursery’s 20-acre coastal site in Ewingsdale.
 You will be responsible for the day-to-day physical production tasks that keep over 100 species of advanced trees and screening plants healthy, properly staged, and ready for dispatch.
 The work is outdoors, hands-on, and physically active.